 Equipment and Knobology:

 These are the true workhorses of the ultrasound machine.
 Each probe contains piezoelectric crystals which vibrate under electric current.
-It also acts as a receiver for returning echo, which in turn, cause vibration of the crystals that the probe converts to current, that is later interpreted as data by the ultrasound machine.
+When these crystals vibrate, they produce sound that penetrates into tissues.
+The probe also acts as a receiver for returning echo, which in turn, cause vibration of the crystals that the probe converts to current, that is later interpreted as data by the ultrasound machine.

 While there are many types of probes available for POC (point-of-care) ultrasound, there are 4 that are encountered most commonly.

 Curvilinear or Curved Array Probe: often referred to as the ‘abdominal probe’.
 Also low frequency (2-5MHz).
 Functions very similarly to phased array probe except with a larger footprint, which allows for better lateral resolution.

 Endocavitary Probe: Moderate frequency (8-15MHz).
 Curved array.
 Ideal for Intraoral or trans -vaginal use.

 Phased array: often referred to as the ‘cardiac probe’ this is a low frequency (1-5MHz) probe which is scanning the abdomen, retroperitoneal and even soft tissue structures.
 Given the low frequency, you can expect this to have good penetration, at the expense of resolution.
 Not great for visualizing small superficial structures.
 The phased array probe also has a small footprint (area of probe surface) which makes it ideal for getting between the ribs in cardiac studies.

 Linear array probe: High frequency probe (5-15MHz).
 Unlike the above probes, the array is parallel, allowing for high lateral resolution, as well as maintaining resolution with depth.
 Due to this, will only see structures directly below probe.
 Ideal for superficial soft tissue evaluation, evaluation of neurovascular structures, and procedural use.